bauhuasbadguy/SHA-1-algorithm/README.md

 Now the final padding step is to add the original length of the message expressed in binary to the end of the message resulting in a padded message which can be broken down into 32 bit parts which will be used in the next, key generation step to generate a series of 80 32 bit keys.

-The first keys are the 32 bit padding values we just generated, the rest of the keys are generated using the logic shown below:
+The first keys are the 32 bit padding values we just generated, the rest of the keys are generated using the logic shown below, in which &bigoplus; is a XOR operation:

 k<sub>i</sub> = k<sub>i-3</sub> &bigoplus; k<sub>i-8</sub> &bigoplus; k<sub>i-14</sub> &bigoplus; k<sub>i-16</sub>